segmentio/analytics-next/packages/browser/README.md

  })
 ```

-You can or / in addition, proxy event calls that typically go to `https://api.segment.io` by configuring the `integrations["Segment.io"].apiHost option`.
+You can proxy event calls that typically go to `https://api.segment.io` by setting the `integrations["Segment.io"].apiHost option`.

 ```ts
 const analytics = AnalyticsBrowser.load(